 six months, to send emergency messages to landline phones only.
 By signing up below,

-residents can also receive emergency text messages on their cell phones.
-Those without
+residents can also receive emergency text messages on their cell phones, add voice over

 internet connections can sign up by calling 2-1-1 or (888) 435-7565.